oleggrishechkin/react-tagged-state/website/docs/api-reference/signal.md

 ```

 - This function is a value container.
 - Read by calling signal without arguments.
-Reading it will add signal to the deps of useSignal, useSelector, createComputed or createEffect.
+Reading it will add signal to the deps of useSelector, createComputed or createEffect.
 - Write by calling signal with value or updater argument.
-Writing it will trigger related useSignal, useSelector, computed or createEffect.
+Writing it will trigger related useSelector, computed or createEffect.
 - Subscribe to signal by `on` method.

 ```typescript